Read our comprehensive guide to COBRA health insurance.

 So, if you have a COBRA plan and have family coverage, you can expect to pay more than $1,000 a month to keep your health insurance.

 Can I continue COBRA with a new job?

-You can keep COBRA coverage when you get a new job.
-That even includes if your new employer offers you a new health plan.
+You can keep COBRA coverage when you get a new job, even if your new employer offers you a new health plan.

-Why would you want to keep expensive COBRA coverage if your new employer offers you a plan?
-One reason is the provider network.
+You may want to keep expensive COBRA coverage if your new employer offers you a plan due to the provider.
 If you see multiple doctors and they don’t take the new employer’s plan but accept the COBRA plan, you may find it makes sense to pay more for COBRA coverage and keep the same provider network.